-AP Computer Science A, MATH, LOTE (2 credits: 1 Math & 1 LOTE) 2593 (Math) 5007 (LOTE) AP Comp.
-Science Principles Recommended Grade Level: 10 or 11 Credits: 2 The course is an advanced comp. science course that allows students to work on large-scale projects.
+AP Computer Science A, MATH, LOTE (2 credits: 1 Math & 1 LOTE) 2593 (Math) 5007 (LOTE) AP Computer Science Principles Recommended Grade Level: 10 or 11 Credits: 2 The course is an advanced comp. science course that allows students to work on large-scale projects.
 Topics include advanced data structures, searching/sorting algorithms, recursion, algorithm efficiency and Graphic User Interfaces.
 This AP course will require students to dedicate themselves to the study required by rigorous college- level standards.
 Students taking this course will be prepared and are expected to take the AP test upon completion.
 Carefully read the section describing PAP and AP in the "High School Overview" section of this catalog under "Planning Your Schedule."
 This course requires two class periods and students must be enrolled in both course numbers.
-Python Independent Study in Technology Applications 2583W AP Comp.
-Science A Recommended Grade Level: 11 or 12 Credit: 1 This course is an advanced computer science course that allows students to work on large scale projects.
+Java Independent Study in Technology Applications 2583W AP Computer Science A OR Computer Science III (can be taken concurrently) Recommended Grade Level: 11 or 12 Credit: 1 This course is an advanced computer science course that allows students to work on large scale projects.
 Topics include databases, networking, managing sounds, graphics, collision detection and threads.
-Python Computer Science I 2533 Algebra I & Fundamentals of Comp.
-Science Recommended Grade Level: 9 or 10 Credit: 1 Computer Science I students will gain an understanding of the principles of computer science program language and how they apply it in problem solving.
+Python Or Java Computer Science Fundamenta Is of Computer Science 2532 None Recommended Grade Level: 8 or 9 Credit: 1 In this first course for students beginning computers, they will learn about the computing tools that are used every day, while gaining an understanding of the principles of computer science.
+Students will foster their creativity and innovation through opportunities to design, implement, and present solutions to real-world problems.
+Students will learn the problem-solving and reasoning skills that are the foundation of computer science.
+None Computer Science I 2533 Algebra I AND Fund. of Computer Science Recommended Grade Level: 9 or 10 Credit: 1 Computer Science I students will gain an understanding of the principles of computer science program language and how they apply it in problem solving.
 Students will learn how software is written and be able to apply the concepts.
-Python Computer Science II 2574 Comp.
-Science I Recommended Grade Level: 10 or 11 Credit: 1 Computer Science II is a programming course designed to teach students the concepts to be successful in the field of computer science/software design industry.
+Python Computer Science II 2574 Computer Science I Recommended Grade Level: 10 or 11 Credit: 1 Computer Science II is a programming course designed to teach students the concepts to be successful in the field of computer science/software design industry.
 They will create and maintain large-scale projects by applying skills/concepts such as debugging, analysis and expansion of existing programs, abstract datatypes, input, file, and audio processing, along with advanced graphics.
 Students will learn different languages and determine which is best for solving various problems.
+Python Or Java

-Python Computer Science III 2575W Comp.
-Science II Recommended Grade Level: 11 or 12 Credit: 1 Computer Science III will gain an understanding of advanced computer science data structures using the six strands that include creativity and innovation; communication and collaboration; research and information fluency; critical thinking; problem solving, and decision making; digital citizenship; and technology operations and concepts.
-Python
+Computer Science III 2575W Computer Science II Recommended Grade Level: 11 or 12 Credit: 1 Computer Science III will gain an understanding of advanced computer science data structures using the six strands that include creativity and innovation; communication and collaboration; research and information fluency; critical thinking; problem solving, and decision making; digital citizenship; and technology operations and concepts.
+Python Or Java Independent Study in Technology Applications 2583W AP Computer Science A OR Computer Science III (can be taken concurrently) Recommended Grade Level: 11 or 12 Credit: 1 This course is an advanced computer science course that allows students to work on large scale projects.
+Topics include databases, networking, managing sounds, graphics, collision detection and threads.
+Python Or Java